 Experiential and immersive international programming

-We’ve hand-crafted thousands of student itineraries over the years… and there’s more to learn.
+Over the years, we’ve hand-crafted thousands of itineraries for student travel programs…and there’s more to learn.
 Collaborative program development with Dragons will increase depth and quality, while reducing long-term cost, workload, and risk exposure.

 How we co-create student programming

-Student programming should be intentional, integrated, and seamlessly facilitated from start to finish, not a hodgepodge of isolated experiences linked together through a touristy itinerary.
+Student programming for high schools and universities should be intentional, integrated, and seamlessly facilitated from start to finish, not a hodgepodge of isolated experiences linked together through a touristy itinerary.